 What to Check First If Your Heater Isn’t Working

-When it is close to freezing outside, the last thing anyone needs is to arrive home to a cold house with a faulty heater.
+When it is close to freezing outside, the last thing anyone needs is to arrive home to a cold house with a broken heater.
 The easiest way to prevent a heater failure is to regularly maintain your system in the fall, before the weather gets cold.
 Despite your best efforts, if your furnace has left you chilly, there are a few tips you can check before giving a heater technician a call that might save you some aggravation and get your furnace running quicker, too.

 Check the Power